Tedko/Ayanami/README.md

 ##Usage/使用

-The data for traing our program is provided by Sina Weibo, powered bu Hp's Vertica database
+The data for training our program is provided by Sina Weibo, powered by Hp's Vertica database **The database is down now**

 ```bash
 ssh [user]@[url]